sictweb/bti425-2020/graded-work/assign2.md

 To help you get started with the appearance of the "Overview" view, we have created some "starter" source code files.
 On the GitHub code repository, in the `Templates_and_solutions` folder, locate the `a2-source` folder.
 Inside, there are two source code files.

-The contents of `App.js` will *replace* the generated code in App.cs.
+The contents of `App.js` from the repo will *replace* the generated code in `App.js` in the new app.

 Similarly, the contents of `index.css` will *replace* the generated code in index.css.